 The concept of onomatopoeia, also called sound words, has been around for thousands of years.
 In primitive times, onomatopoeia was the only tool of communication between humans.
 Whether it's prose or poetry, using sound words with nuance had always been synonymous with music, fun, and learning.
-Team up with students of grade 5 through grade 8 as they gear up to study, practice, and master one of the most celebrated figurative aspects of writing.
+Team up with students of grade 5 and grade 6 as they gear up to study, practice, and master one of the most celebrated figurative aspects of writing.
 Watch your language dance to a new-found rhythm with our printable onomatopoeia worksheets.
 Try some of these worksheets for free!

 Onomatopoeia are words packed with a lot of buzz and excitement.
 This printable chart, which defines and gives examples of onomatopoeia, instantly helps any student embarking on their sound-word journey.